tefkah/thesis-writing/Extended States Conduct More when Less Populated.md

 ctime: 20210302164341
 ---

-# extended states conduct more when less populated

-# Extended states compensate for being filled less by conducting more
+Extended states compensate for being filled less by conducting more